k2-fsa/k2/docs/source/core_concepts/index.rst

 A short summary:
-  The two examples shown in the above demonstrate how to construct an FSA from the output a neural network with one frame and two frames.
+  The two examples shown in the above demonstrate how to construct an FSA from the output of a neural network with one frame and two frames.
   It is straightforward to extend it to N frames.

-In practice, some frames in the output are just paddings and k2 supports constructing an FSA from a subset of frames from the output by specifying two conditions: the start frame index and number of frames (i.e., duration).
+In practice, some frames in the output are just paddings and k2 supports constructing an FSA from a subset of frames from the output by specifying: the start frame index and number of frames (i.e., duration).

 The meaning of ``dense`` in the name ``dense fsa vector`` is that for every frame in the network output, there exist as many arcs as the dimension